-6. Rebalancing
+Rebalancing

-Once policy targets for the asset allocation are set in the asset allocation study, the Board, or the Trust Administrator acting on the Board's behalf, should instruct the Administrator, in conjunction with the investment consultant, to rebalance the Trust quarterly in an effort to keep the asset allocation in line with the policy target.
+Once policy targets for the asset allocation are set in the asset allocation study, the Board, or the Trust Administrator at the direction of the Board, should instruct the Administrator, in conjunction with the investment consultant, to rebalance the Trust quarterly in an effort to keep the asset allocation in line with the policy target.
 A rebalancing policy as it applies to the most current asset allocation is contained in the asset allocation addendum.